Development team

 Downsides:

-• Projects with small teams and individual software developers would not be suitable for this approach.
+• Projects with small teams and individuals would not be suitable for this approach to software development.

-• FDD will place a high dependency on the main developer.
-He/she must be able to act as coordinator, lead designer, and mentor.
+• FDD will heavily depend on the main developer.
+He/she must be able to act as coordinator, lead designer, and mentor throughout the entire process.

 With any development project, defining a software development methodology is an extremely important part that cannot be overlooked.
-Each approach has its own advantages and unique characteristics that are suitable for different projects, so not all of them are the optimal choice.
+As we’ve discussed, each approach has its own advantages and unique characteristics that are suitable for different projects, so not all of them are the optimal choice.
 The choice of software development methodology will depend on many fundamental factors such as team size & structure, project characteristics & requirements, budget, experience, etc.

-Hopefully the software development methodologies presented above will give you a better idea to build a software development process that is efficient and tailored to your project needs.
-And certainly what is written here is just the surface of the words, to know more and dig deeper about these approaches contact fram^, our advice and support is completely free.
+Hopefully, the software development methodologies presented above will give you a better idea of how to build a software development process that is efficient and tailored to your project needs.
+And certainly what is written here is just scratching the surface.
+To know more and dig deeper about these approaches contact fram^, we’re always happy to help and prioritize customer satisfaction above all.

-In particular, you will also need talented professionals suitable for your chosen method.
-With more than 8 years of experience as a leading software development partner, fram^ has accompanied many partners in their journey to build successful projects, hence our developers have solid experience in working on multiple projects with different software development methodologies.
-If you are looking for this then you already know who will be your ideal partner!
+In particular, you will also need talented professionals who are suitable for your chosen method.
+Since 2013, fram^ has been a leading software development outsourcing company in Vietnam.
+During this time, we’ve helped many partners in their journey to build successful projects, hence our developers have solid experience in working on multiple projects with different software development methodologies.
+If you are looking for this, then you already know who your ideal partner will be!

 Get in touch!